 15The profit function is specified in terms of percentage points of interest.
-In empirical applications, observed interest rates are frequently residualized against borrower characteristics, so that the interest rate rmay take on positive or negative values. $\Pi(r)$ thus reflects the excess return, in percentage points, that a lender may earn if it charges a rate r percentage points above the average realized rate for an observably equivalent borrower in the market.
+In empirical applications, observed interest rates are frequently residualized against borrower characteristics, so that the interest rate r may take on positive or negative values. $\Pi(r)$ thus reflects the excess return, in percentage points, that a lender may earn if it charges a rate r percentage points above the average realized rate for an observably equivalent borrower in the market.

-16See, for example, Handel, Hendel, and Whinston (2015), who introduced the Riley (1979) equilibrium concept to ensure existence.
+16See, for example, Handel et al. (2015), who introduce the Riley (1979) equilibrium concept to ensure existence.